 Dr. Terry Smith

-Primarily focuses on the application of injury biomechanics to accident investigation, crashworthiness-related occupant protection, and automotive product safety evaluation.
+Is the DRI Human Factors Program Manager.
+Terry also focuses on the application of injury biomechanics to accident investigation, crashworthiness-related occupant protection, and automotive product safety evaluation.

 Mike Van Auken